RobertLloyd854/Robert-lloyd-portfolio/critique-by-design.md

 Next I added dollar amounts outside each bar and added dollar signs to the axis to make the unit of measurement more clear.
 Lastly I added a horizontal line representing the average cost/30g of protein that served as a reference line.
 I struggled a bit with this as it was difficult to control where the line's label would go.
 At first it was at the bottom of the line, conflicting with other bars and labels.

-Thoughts on the critique process: I like the iterative nature
+Thoughts on the critique process: This process further cemented the importance of iteration in the data visualization process.
+Often your first attempt at portraying/reimagining data is not the best and requires feedback (both personal and from external sources) to make small improvements, until it is refined into a clear, effective, and meaningful visualization that communicates the intended insights accurately.

 Here is my final product!